 Post-acute withdrawal symptoms (PAWS), also known as protracted withdrawal, can continue even after six months of someone’s last dose.
 When this happens, people often relapse because they feel worse once they stop taking the drugs instead of better.
 These come and go as waves and might require medical attention to control.
 The most common symptoms include:

 - Difficulty performing complex tasks

 Benzo Withdrawal Treatment Plan

 The first step to help someone struggling with benzo withdrawal symptoms is to follow a detox protocol.
 Quitting cold turkey and by themselves can be life-threatening.
-Doing so in a medical facility with supervision can help monitor and control symptoms like seizures and suicidal behavior.
+A medical facility with supervision can help monitor and control symptoms like seizures and suicidal behavior.

 Benzo detox often involved tapering down from the drug.
-In this case, a physician will manage the reduction of the dose or prescribe a lesser potent benzo.
+In this case, a physician will manage the dose reduction or prescribe a lesser potent benzo.
 The goal here is to determine the severity of addiction rather than the drug to understand the treatment plan fully.

 Sometimes patients enter medication-assisted programs to help their withdrawal process and reduce their symptoms.
 However, these are on a case-by-case basis and depend on a myriad of factors.